Madhumita-Rano/MLCI/README.md

 	b) Then install the variational energy calculator, "varE" and user is adviced to follow same procedure for installation as above.

 #How to run this code ?
-1. unzip csv_data.zip
+1. Download "csv_data.zip" from "Releases" and then unzip csv_data.zip
 2. Modify input arguments in "general_input.in" file accordingly.
 3. Run
    ./build_model
    ./assemble

 N.B.: Please give your "varE" executable path in "cal_energy.py" for calculating variational energy.

 # Input arguments
 1. nalpha        : 	INT